Dripify stands with all people of Ukraine against the Russian invasion Join us

 LinkedIn Account Restricted: Why and What to Do?

-Reading time: 8 minutes
+Reading time: 9 minutes

 LinkedIn Restriction Types

 LinkedIn restrictions come in different shapes, depending on the rules of use that have been breached, the nature of the account, and other criteria.
 These restrictions can be temporary or severe and long-lasting.
-In fact, sometimes, initial restrictions are the first steps to permanently banning accounts.

-Let’s look at some common LinkedIn restriction types
+Let’s look at some common LinkedIn restriction types:

-Request for Email IDs on Sending Invites
+Email Request while Sending Invites

 LinkedIn restricted Request for Email IDs on Sending Invites